-Resolution of the

-Board of County Commissioners

-St. Louis County, Minnesota
+Resolution of the Board of County Commissioners St. Louis County, Minnesota

-Adopted on: June 8, 2021 Resolution No. 21-362
+Adopted on: June 28, 2022 Resolution No. 22-361 Offered by Commissioner: Nelson

-Offered by Commissioner: Nelson
+Offered by Commissioner.
+Weison

-Minnesota State Auditor's 2020 Performance Measurement Program Report
+Minnesota State Auditor's 2022 Performance Measurement Program Report

 WHEREAS, Benefits to St. Louis County for participation in the Minnesota Council on Local Results and Innovation comprehensive performance measurement program are outlined in Minn.
 Stat. § 6.91 and include eligibility for a reimbursement as set by state statute; and